What is your attitude to Life Insurance?

 Do you regularly review both your attitude towards – and the amount of protection you have, through life insurance policies?

 Your responses to the above questions will help you to determine the level of your sensibility to this financial product.
-This may also indicate how well your family is protected in the event of you meeting an untimely life-changing event through accident or illness.
+This may also indicate how well your family is protected in the event of you experiencing a crisis.
+Particularly crises such as an untimely life-changing event through accident or illness.

 Why Life Insurance is known as ‘personal risk insurance’…

-Risk pervades all aspects of our lives and the occurrence of certain events will impact our ability to undertake some, or all of the activities in which we normally participate.
+Risk pervades all aspects of our lives.
+The occurrence of some events will impact our ability to undertake at least some of our normal lifestyle activities.
 These events are commonly referred to as ‘personal risks’.
-Life Insurance policies are outsourced, personal risk management contracts that allow us to mitigate (offset) the financial costs experienced in these adverse events.
-Whether or not we understand our situation in this regard, remaining uninsured through a life insurance company leaves us ‘self-insured’ to bear the financial consequences of those events.
+Life Insurance policies are outsourced, personal risk management contracts.
+They allow us to mitigate (offset) the financial costs experienced in these adverse events.
+Not having life insurance leaves us ‘self-insured’ to bear the financial consequences of those events.

-It is wise to have a risk management plan so that you can be prepared to deal with events that may arise and for which you can have a reasonable awareness of their financial consequence (albeit that it may not be possible to quantify that consequence precisely in advance).
+Having a risk management plan prepares you to deal with events that may arise.
+To the degree that you can have a reasonable awareness of their financial consequence you will be better protected.
+It may not be possible to quantify potential financial consequence precisely in advance but good estimates can be made.
 Some areas of general risk that most households consider (and usually insure), are:-

-When events occur that have a disruptive effect on our lives, the first reaction is to try to restore our position to normal, as quickly as possible.
-Whilst this entails various activities – perhaps some house/ car repairs, perhaps some health management/ therapeutic treatment – almost inevitably there will be a financial cost involved.
-This is the point at which risk management and wealth protection intersect: it is the point at which your personal insurance sensibility will be tested.
-Almost certainly, you will have all of the general risks mentioned above, covered to an appropriate level.
-Consider whether having any of that insured will be relevant, if you lose your own capacity to earn: or indeed, if you are injured and need to utilise invested capital to regain your health to the best level possible.
+The immediate reaction to life-changing disruptive events is to try to restore our position to normality.
+Whilst this entails various activities – almost inevitably there will be a financial cost involved.
+This is the point at which risk management and wealth protection intersect.
+It is the point at which your personal insurance sensibility will be tested.
+Almost certainly, you will have the general risks mentioned above covered to an appropriate level.
+Consider whether having any of those assets insured will be relevant, if you lose your own capacity to earn.
+Even more consequential, if the financial impact of your injury necessitates drawing capital to restore your health and mobility.

-As an advisory business we have developed a personal risk insurance philosophy to ensure that we offer clients the most appropriate level of wealth protection that we can in their personal circumstances.
-Whilst our philosophy is constrained to personal risk insurance through life insurance policies, your own life insurance sensibility (reflecting your personal insurance philosophy) will extend beyond that – to personal health; and general insurances (such as over property and third party liability) – along the lines detailed above.
+We have developed a personal risk insurance philosophy.
+It offers clients the most appropriate level of wealth protection that we can in their personal circumstances.
+Our philosophy is constrained to personal risk insurance through life insurance policies.
+Your own life insurance sensibility (your personal insurance philosophy) will extend beyond that – to personal health.
+It could also embrace general insurances (such as over property and third party liability) .

-In some of the areas you will have the option – and in others be forced – to share the risk, either by way of a ‘claim excess’, or by limitation as to the level of cover available – even if you choose to outsource the risk to an insurer.
+When you choose a general insurance option you may have to share the risk.
+This is seen as a ‘claim excess’, or by limitation as to the level of cover available.
 Consider the way claims on policies such as the following work:

-• motor vehicle (comprehensive: usually carry an excess on claim) – how long will you be without use of your vehicle and what are the financial implications of not adequately insuring to mitigate the cost of dealing with that issue?
+- motor vehicle. (comprehensive: usually carry an excess on claim.)
+How long will you be without use of your vehicle?
+What are the financial implications of not adequately insuring to mitigate the cost of dealing with that issue?

-• personal health insurance (limits on various health services; excess on claim for hospital admissions) – and you will appreciate the principle involved.
+- personal health insurance. (limits on various health services; excess on claim for hospital admissions.)
+You will appreciate the principle involved.

 Self-insurance dilemma

-Whilst you may be confident that you (will) have the capacity to bear the financial cost of any one or more of the risk events, the timing of any one of them – or indeed, any number of them coincidentally – is less predictable and may be more challenging.
+You may be confident that you have the capacity to bear the financial cost of any one or more of the risk events.
+The timing of any one of them – or indeed, any number of them coincidentally – may be more challenging.

-The most common explanation as to why people are prepared to self-insure is that they believe that if they set aside the money they would otherwise use to pay their insurance premiums, they would be able to meet the financial loss from those savings.
+A common explanation by people for self-insuring is that they believe that they will set aside the ‘premium’ money and so be able to meet the financial loss from those savings.
 There are two arguments as to why this is a risky strategy itself:

-• The cost of a single person carrying the risk as opposed to the pooling of savings by a larger group of insured, is significantly higher (that is, premiums will in most cases prove to have been cheaper than the cost of the repair/ restoration/ recovery).
+- The cost of a single person carrying the risk as opposed to the pooling of savings by a larger group of insured, is significantly higher.
+Premiums over time will most likely, prove to have been cheaper than the cost of the repair/ restoration/ recovery.

-• Clearly there are some aspects of the financial cost of some risk events that individuals can bear, but if the reason for not outsourcing is that ‘the premiums are too expensive’ it may be that you are not really able to take that risk by self-insuring.
+- Clearly there are some aspects of the financial cost of some risk events that individuals can bear.
+However, there is a dilemma.
+If the reason for not outsourcing is that ‘the premiums are too expensive’ it may be that you should not risk self-insuring.

 Ultimate wealth protection